AMBASSADOR PROFILE: DAVID

 What is your favorite AASAP memory?
 My favorite AASAP memory is probably our first "official" meeting during last year's retreat at Camp Hanes.
 I was already excited at having been chosen to join the Program, and hearing about all of the upcoming pep rallies and other events really fired me up for the semester.

 What is something you are involved in outside of the Alumni Ambassadors?
-I recently completed my second co-operative education rotation this summer, working in electronics hardware testing and analysis at Schneider Electric in Knightdale, NC.
+I completed my third cooperative education rotation this past spring at Schneider Electric in Knightdale, NC.
 The Co-op Program has been a fantastic way to get experience in a full-time environment while still maintaining a strong focus on my education.